Fish (singer): Solo career

 Fish appeared at World Bowl XI, 14 June 2003, Hampden Park, Glasgow.
 His performance included a rousing rendition of "Caledonia" before kick-off.
+In 2005, he won a Celebrity Music edition of The Weakest Link, beating Eggsy of Goldie Lookin Chain in the final round, sharing £18,750 with Eggsy's charity and his own.

 On 26 August 2007, Fish performed at the 'Hobble on The Cobbles' show at the Market Square in Aylesbury.
-He was accompanied on stage by his four former Marillion bandmates from the classic line-up (Mark Kelly, Steve Rothery, Ian Mosley and Pete Trewavas) for one song: 'Market Square Heroes'.
+He was accompanied on stage by his four former Marillion bandmates from the classic line-up (Mark Kelly, Steve Rothery, Ian Mosley and Pete Trewavas) for one song: "Market Square Heroes".
 This was the first time they had performed together in nearly two decades.
 In a press interview following the event, Fish denied this would lead to a full reunion, claiming that "Hogarth does a great job with the band ...
 We forged different paths over the 19 years."

 His album 13th Star was released on 12 September 2007 as a specially packaged pre-release version available to order from his website.
 A UK tour for this album commenced in March 2008, supported by Glyder.
 In February 2008, Fish was confirmed to be the Friday-night headline act at NEARFest X. He also appeared with BBC Radio 2's Bob Harris on GMTV to promote Childline Rocks, a charity concert.

 In 2008, Fish presented a Friday evening radio show, Fish on Friday, for digital radio station Planet Rock.
 When the station was faced with closure, Malcolm Bluemel (with the help of Fish, Tony Iommi, Ian Anderson and Gary Moore) helped save Planet Rock by buying the station.

 On 9 June 2008, Fish embarked on his first full North American tour in eleven years.
 At each stop, he hosted a pre-show meet-and-greet with his fans.
-Two days prior, he was interviewed by Vince Font of the progressive rock podcast Prog'opolis, which was aired a week later on The Dividing Line Broadcast Network (DLBN) as "My Lunch With Fish".

-In 2005, Fish won a Celebrity Music edition of The Weakest Link, beating Eggsy of Goldie Lookin Chain in the final round, sharing £18,750 with Eggsy's charity and his own.

 On 20 and 21 October 2012, Fish hosted Fish Convention 2012 in Leamington Spa.
-He performed two acoustic sets and two electric sets, including material from his upcoming release, Feast of Consequences.
+He performed two acoustic sets and two electric sets, including material from his then upcoming studio album, A Feast of Consequences.
 He also performed "Grendel", a fan-favourite Marillion B-side, twice.
+A Feast of Consequences was released in September 2013 to positive reviews, supported by the single "Blind to the Beautiful".

+Fish celebrated the 30th anniversary of the Marillion album Clutching at Straws on tour in 2018, alongside debuting material from his then upcoming studio album Weltschmerz.
+A three track EP, A Parley With Angels, was released in September 2018.

+In April 2020, Fish revived his Fish on Friday show in the form of a weekly live video podcast, initially broadcast on Facebook (later simulcast on Facebook, YouTube and Twitter).
+Created during the COVID-19 pandemic to keep in touch with his fans and share stories from his career, the show was voted as the Event of the Year by Prog magazine readers in 2021.
+Fish on Friday remains active as of 2023, with new episodes of the show broadcast weekly.